What are value studies?

+A value study is a simplified painting or drawing that reduces a reference image to a few flat tones — light, mid-tone, and shadow — so you can focus on tonal relationships instead of colour or detail.
 By practicing value studies you’ll not only get better at simplifying any subject into light, mid-tone, and shadow, but you’ll also build a visual library of forms, atmospheres, and lighting conditions.
-Value Studies Coach is a tool for art students, illustrators, or anyone who wants to train their eye for light and shadow.
+Value Studies Coach is a free tool for art students, illustrators, or anyone who wants to train their eye for light and shadow.

 Procedure